How to Keep Your Dog Safe All Summer Long

 - If you’re attending an event with fireworks, leave your dog at home and safely inside.
 Keep windows and curtains closed to reduce noise and bright flashes.
 Consider leaving the TV on or calm music playing at a normal volume to help distract your dog and help them to relax.

-Water Safety
+Water Safety for Dogs

 A dip in the swimming pool is the perfect way to beat the heat, but a little caution and training goes a long way.

-- If you have a pool, whether your dog likes to swim or not, it’s important to teach your pup how to safely get out of the pool.
+- If you have a pool, whether your dog likes to swim or not, it’s important to teach your dog how to safely get out of the pool.
 Dogs will instinctively try to exit a body of water from the point of entry.
 An inexperienced swimmer can exhaust themself trying to climb out.

 As we would take the extra steps to protect ourselves from the sun and heat, we need to remember to protect our pets as well.